kubeflow/website/content/en/docs/components/pipelines/v2/author-a-pipeline/pipelines.md

     return max(score_model(model) for model in models)
 ```

-You can use `dsl.Collected` to collect outputs from nested loops.

-Collection of *parameters* from nested loops will result in a *nested list* of parameters.
-For example, collection of parameters from two nested `dsl.ParallelFor` groups results in a *list of lists* of parameters.
+You can use `dsl.Collected` to collect outputs from nested loops in a *nested list* of parameters.
+For example, output parameters from two nested `dsl.ParallelFor` groups are collected in a multilevel nested list of parameters, where each nested list contains the output parameters from one of the `dsl.ParallelFor` groups.
+The number of nested levels is based on the depth of the `ParallelFor` group.

-By comparison, collection of *artifacts* from nested loops results in a *flat* lists of artifacts.
+By comparison, *artifacts* from nested loops are collected in a *flat* list.

 You can also return a `dsl.Collected` from a pipeline.
 Use a `List` of parameters or a `List` of artifacts in the return annotation, as shown in the following example: